 Dangers & Annoyances

-- Dakar's notorious street hustlers and hard-to-shake-off traders do a pretty good job of turning any walk around town into mild punishment, particularly for women.
-Stride purposefully on and throw in a brief bakhna ('it's OK') and they'll eventually leave you alone.
+- Dakar's street hustlers and hard-to-shake-off traders do a pretty good job of turning any walk around town into a true test of patience, particularly for women.
+Stride purposefully on and throw in a brief bakhna (“it's OK”) and they'll eventually leave you alone.

 - Many of them also double as pickpockets – be particularly vigilant at markets and in town.